UK economy shrank by 0.3% in April following Trump Tariffs hit - as Reeves brands figures 'disappointing'

 Read more: Police accuse Reeves of leaving them with 'crumbs' as Chancellor unveils £300bn spending review

-The contraction also follows an increase in employer national insurance (NI) contributions following Rachel Reeves announcement last year.
+The contraction also follows an increase in employer national insurance (NI) contributions following Ms Reeves's announcement last year.

 The Chancellor said: "Our number one mission is delivering growth to put more money in people's pockets through our Plan for Change, and while these numbers are clearly disappointing, I'm determined to deliver on that mission.